GoogleChrome/web.dev/src/site/content/en/blog/css-web-vitals/index.md

 demo, the hero image is causing a layout shift when it loads.

 {% Aside %}
-The phenomenon of images causing layout shifts is typically more apparent in situations where images are slow to load - for example, on a slow connection or when loading an image with a particularly large file size.
+The phenomenon of images causing layout shifts is more obvious in situations where images are slow to load - for example, on a slow connection or when loading an image with a particularly large file size.
 {% endAside %}